JensFastrup/KeySeeker/README.md

 - Recommendably, use badkeys to analyze keys collected to expose known vulnerabilities, such as weak exponent or leaked keys.
 Link: [badkeys](https://github.com/badkeys/badkeys)

 - Dive deep in the firmware, consider analyzing the firmware with FACT, read more: [FACT](https://github.com/fkie-cad/FACT_core)

+## Challenges & Considerations
+- How do we balance scraping *all* material vs running efficient when considering large domains?

+- How do we ensure that all cryptographic material has been sufficiently collected - and how can we learn of their uses?

+- Can the collected material be organized to offer better knowledge of the structure/infrastructure of the product?